containers/podman/docs/podman-create.1.md

 ## ENVIRONMENT

-Environment variables within containers can be set using multiple different options:  This section describes the presidence.
+Environment variables within containers can be set using multiple different options:  This section describes the precedence.

-Presidence Order:
+Precedence Order:
 	   **--env-host** : Host environment of the process executing podman is added.

-	   Container image : Any enviroment variables specified in the contianer image.
+	   Container image : Any enviroment variables specified in the container image.

-	   **--env-file** : Any environment variables specfied via env-files.
+	   **--env-file** : Any environment variables specified via env-files.
 If multiple files specified, then they override each other in order of entry.

-	   **--env** : Any environment variables specified will overide previous settings.
+	   **--env** : Any environment variables specified will override previous settings.

 ## FILES